What is the Arkansas Youth Institute?

 Ninth through twelfth grade students are eligible to apply.

-Registration and paper submission have been extended and are now due online by: March 1, 2021.
+Registration and paper submission are due online by: March 17th, 2023.

 There is no registration cost to participate in the Institute and meals will be provided during the event.
 However, both student and teacher/mentor participants must organize their own transportation to and from the event in Fayetteville, AR.